mjordan/introduction_to_relational_databases/README.md

 AND instructors.instructor_id = courses_instructors.instructor_id
 ```

+Modify this query so that it selects not just course title, but also course number and department.

-3. Find all courses that only have one instructor.
+Query 3.
+Find all courses that only have one instructor.

 ```sql
 SELECT courses_instructors.course_id, COUNT(courses_instructors.course_id) AS c